Amiri Baraka: Biography

 He won a scholarship to Rutgers University in 1951 but transferred in 1952 to Howard University.
 His classes in philosophy and religious studies helped lay a foundation for his later writings.
+While at Howard, he ran cross country.
 He subsequently studied at Columbia University and The New School without taking a degree.

 In 1954, he joined the United States Air Force as a gunner, reaching the rank of sergeant.
 This was a decision he would come to regret.
 He once explained: "I found out what it was like to be under the direct jurisdiction of people who hated black people.
 I had never known that directly."
 This experience was yet another that influenced Baraka's later work.
 His commanding officer received an anonymous letter accusing Baraka of being a communist.
 This led to the discovery of Soviet writings in Baraka's possession, his reassignment to gardening duty, and subsequently a dishonorable discharge for violation of his oath of duty.
 He later described his experience in the military as "racist, degrading, and intellectually paralyzing".
 While he was stationed in Puerto Rico, he worked at the base library, which allowed him ample reading time, and it was here that, inspired by Beat poets back in the mainland US, he began to write poetry.

 The same year, he moved to Greenwich Village, working initially in a warehouse of music records.
 His interest in jazz evolved during this period.
 It was also during this time that he came in contact with the avant-garde Black Mountain poets and New York School poets.
 In 1958 he married Hettie Cohen, with whom he had two daughters, Kellie Jones (b.
 1959) and Lisa Jones (b.1961).
 He and Hettie founded Totem Press, which published such Beat poets as Jack Kerouac and Allen Ginsberg.
 In cooperation with Corinth, Totem published books by LeRoi Jones and Diane di Prima, Ron Loewinsohn, Michael McClure, Charles Olson, Paul Blackburn, Frank O'Hara, Gary Snyder, Philip Whalen, Ed Dorn, Joel Oppenheimer and Gilbert Sorrentino and an anthology of four young female poets, Carol Berge, Barbara Moraff, Rochelle Owens, and Diane Wakoski.
 They also jointly founded a quarterly literary magazine, Yugen, which ran for eight issues (1958–62).
 Through a party that Baraka organized, Ginsberg was introduced to Langston Hughes while Ornette Coleman played saxophone.